 How to fix Adsense not showing up on some pages of your blog

-Once you get verified by AdSense, you get a code for implementation.
-If AdSense does not show up on certain pages, that is Adsense only come up on some pages of your blog, then you’re losing money.
+Once you get verified by AdSense, you will be given a code for implementation.
+If AdSense does not show up on certain pages, that is Adsense only comes up on some pages of your blog, then you’re losing money.
 I know because I was once faced with issues related to Adsense not displaying ads on some of my top pages.
 What you’re about to read is based on my experience with AdSense.

 9 different way to fix AdSense not showing up on some pages

-Add extra word to the title, modify the meta description, save and check the page again
+- Add an extra word to the title, modify the meta description, save and check the page again

-If you had altered the category of the page before now, that is, you switched, merged or changed the post’s category, change it back to the old category save and check again.
+- If you had altered the category of the page before, that is, you switched, merged or changed the post’s category, change it back to the old category save and check again.

 - If you had altered the permalink of the page not showing ads, change it back to the old permalink, save and check again.